alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 <img src="https://github.com/alezirczy/Images/blob/main/%231%20-%20Soccer%20Leagues%20-%209.png">

 ***
+### 10

-**10. Find the team that has had the most draws at home in the '2012/2013' season.
+**Find the team that has had the most draws at home in the '2012/2013' season.
 Returns the team name and the number of home draws.**
 ````sql
 SELECT t.team_long_name, count(*)
 FROM  match as m